Logo-japid

 Abstract

 Methods.
-An in-vitro study was used to determine the minimum inhibitory concentration (MIC) of sutures soaked in saline, i-PRF, and PRF lysate.
-Sutures were tested against Streptococcus mutans, Prevotella intermedia, and Porphyromonas gingivalis by measuring inhibition zones.
-Nonabsorbable 3-0 black silk sutures were cut and soaked for 10 minutes in saline (Group A), i-PRF (Group B), or PRF lysate (Group C), then incubated anaerobically at 37°C for 24 hours.
-Additionally, samples from all three groups were incubated at 37°C in 5 ml of saliva from patients with chronic periodontitis, and colony-forming units (CFUs) were assessed on days 1, 3, 5, and 7.
+An in vitro study was used to determine the minimum inhibitory concentration (MIC) of sutures soaked in saline, i-PRF, and PRF lysate.
+The sutures were tested against Streptococcus mutans, Prevotella intermedia, and Porphyromonas gingivalis by measuring inhibition zones.
+Non-absorbable 3-0 black silk sutures were cut and soaked for 10 minutes in saline (group A), i-PRF (group B), or PRF lysate (group C), then incubated anaerobically at 37 °C for 24 hours.
+Additionally, samples from all three groups were incubated at 37 °C in 5 mL of saliva from patients with chronic periodontitis, and colony-forming units (CFUs) were assessed on days 1, 3, 5, and 7.

 First Name